Music that’s a little heavier. Check out two of the UK’s best new rock groups.

 Rich Parents – What Should I Wear To The Revolution?

 London based Rock band Rich Parents tickled me over the lockdown with their superbly topical debut single ‘What Should I Wear To The Revolution?‘ surfacing as the world went protest crazy.
 The lyrics are quite entertaining and the visuals are poignant too!
 The tune takes aim as the selfie generation and the vanity of modern society.
-The tune itself is a really grimy, punk-y tune – high energy and certainly packs a punch.
-‘Fake Turins’ lead guitarist Scott Custis fronts here – a hellishly talented man – so I’m sure this band will become mainstays on the London Underground scene.
-Powerful work – I wonder what I’d wear to the revolution?
+It is a really grimy, punk-y tune – with high energy and a poignant message.
+‘Fake Turins‘ lead guitarist Scott Custis fronts here – a hellishly talented man.

 The Sound Sniffer is a music blog which is still only a baby – Founded and run by Kevin Coakley in early 2019.
 He is a music writer and ghostwriter.
 ‘The Sound Sniffer’ also runs gigs and showcases in London since Oct 2019.
 The showcases are picked from artists we find in our submissions inbox.